 Don’t settle for paying just the minimum amount each month; try your best to pay more than that amount as this signifies good behaviour to a prospective lender.
 It tells them you are managing your debt well and can be trusted with more credit products in the future.

-You should consider setting up a direct debit so that you stay on top of your payments as well as paying above the minimum amount.
+You should set up a direct debit so that you stay on top of your payments as well as pay above the minimum amount.

 4. Apply for Credit you’d likely to be accepted for